idanmoradarthas/DataScienceUtils/README.md

 * [Metrics](https://datascienceutils.readthedocs.io/en/latest/metrics.html) - The module of metrics contains methods that help to calculate and/or visualize evaluation performance of an algorithm.
 * [Preprocess](https://datascienceutils.readthedocs.io/en/latest/preprocess.html) - The module of preprocess contains methods that are processes that could be made to data before training.
 * [Strings](https://datascienceutils.readthedocs.io/en/latest/strings.html) - The module of strings contains methods that help manipulate and process strings in a dataframe.
+* [Unsupervised](https://datascienceutils.readthedocs.io/en/latest/unsupervised.html) - The module od unsupervised contains methods that calculate and/or visualize evaluation performance of an unsupervised model.
 * [XAI](https://datascienceutils.readthedocs.io/en/latest/xai.html) - The module of xai contains methods that help explain a model decisions.

 ## Contributing